 There are a few points to note for percussions and speeds when you want the best massage gun for neck and shoulder pain.

-For the speed setup, most devices have 3-6 speeds.
-We prefer a setup of 4-5 speed gears.
-We can live with 7 or 8, but not more.
-We have seen devices with a setup of 20-30 speeds.
-That is more than anyone could ever use.
+- When it comes to speed setup, most devices we’ve tested have 3-6 speeds.
+Based on our personal experience, we prefer a setup of 4-5 speed gears.
+We’ve found that we can manage with 7 or 8, but not more.
+In our testing, we’ve encountered devices with a setup of 20-30 speeds, which, in our opinion, is more than anyone could realistically use.

-Our post about using massage guns for your neck and shoulder pain explained that you need to start with lower speed gears.
-When massaging a painful area or sensitive skin, you don’t need to crank up the intensity.
-Stay with a lower setting and massage as tenderly as possible.
+In our post about using using massage guns for neck and shoulder pain, we explained that it’s best to start with lower speed gears and massage as gently as possible.
+We’ve found that when massaging a painful area or sensitive skin, there’s no need to crank up the intensity.

 Other Criteria to Take Into Account